eugenehoe08/nextauth_tutorial/README.md

 - app
   - App Router folder
   - This is where you store your frontend stuff
-- api
-  - Backend api routes
+  - Create api folder in this for api backend routes
 - components
   - To store shadcn components and self-created common components
   - You can create nested directories here to group your common components